Remote education provision: information for parents and carers

 How will my child access any online remote education you are providing?

 Lesson instructions are uploaded onto Satchel:One by your child’s class teacher in advance of 08:30 each day.
-This will contain detailed instruction of the work, including submission requirements where relevant, or might direct them to Microsoft Teams or another subject-specific website to support their learning.
+This will contain detailed instruction of the work, including submission requirements where relevant, or might direct them to a subject-specific website to support their learning.
 This may include - but is not limited to - websites such as Seneca Learning, MathsWatch, Oak National Academy, Quizlet and Carousel Learning.

 The school website contains further instructions on how to access OneDrive, Microsoft Teams, in addition to Top Tips for School at Home.
 Students in lower years have received opportunities to develop skills in using Microsoft applications in their computing lessons.